Ubay, Bohol: Modern Period

 On September 1, 1947, the municipality of Ipil was reorganized, joining the barangays of Guinobatan, Mahagbu, and Tagum from Ubay together with other barangays of Talibon to create the renamed municipality of Trinidad through Executive Order No. 80.

 On June 21, 1956, barangay Babag separated from Ubay together with other barangays of Carmen, Sierra-Bullones, and Trinidad to form the new municipality of Dagohoy through Executive Order No. 184.

 On March 14, 1961, barangays of Corazon and Magsaysay separated from Ubay together with other barangays of Trinidad to form the independent municipality of San Miguel through Executive Order No. 423.

 On December 29, 1961, barangay San Isidro (not the present San Isidro, Ubay) separated from Ubay, together with other barangays of Candijay, Guindulman, and Sierra-Bullones to create the municipality of Pilar through Executive Order No. 460.

 On June 21, 1969, barangays of Aguining, Basiao, Bonbonon, Gaus, Pitogo, and Tugas separated from Ubay to create the independent municipality of Pitogo in virtue of Republic Act 5867.
-It was later renamed President Carlos P. Garcia in honor of the 8th president of the Philippines on October 27, 1977 through Presidential Decree No. 1228.
+It was later renamed President Carlos P. Garcia in honor of the 8th president of the Philippines on October 27, 1977, through Presidential Decree No. 1228.

 Former Territories

-Ubay is the largest municipality of Bohol with a total land area of 258.13 km², encompassing about 5.35% of the total land area of the province.
+Ubay is the largest municipality of Bohol with a total land area of 258.13 km^{2}, encompassing about 5.35% of the total land area of the province.
 In 1902, during the American Colonial period, Ubay covered almost the entire northeast portion of the province, about a fifth of its total land area.
 Below is the list of former territories under the jurisdiction of Ubay.